dorkamotorka/kubearmor-vault/README.md

 KubeArmor runs as a DaemonSet on your Kubernetes Cluster.

-In order to secure HashiCorp Vault, we can use kArmor to suggest as the policies.
+In order to secure HashiCorp Vault, we can use kArmor to suggest us the policies.

 ```
 karmor recommend -n vault # In this example, vault is deployed in the "vault" namespace